aave/aip/content/aips/AIP-draft_add_FEI.md

 3. Explain positioning of token in the AAVE ecosystem.
 Why would it be a good borrow or collateral asset?

 If listed, FEI would be one of the most decentralized stablecoins on Aave.
-The Fei DAO can support FEI markets on Aave by providing FEI liquidity.
-Traders will have the ability to tap into the large FEI-ETH liquidity on Uni V2 ($561 million) Uniswap Info as well as any future protocol owned or incentivized liquidity pools.
+The Fei DAO can support FEI markets on Aave by providing FEI liquidity, approved via snapshot for 25 million.
+Traders will have the ability to tap into the large FEI-ETH liquidity on Uni V2 ($561 million) as well as any future protocol owned or incentivized liquidity pools.

 4. Provide a brief history of the project and the different components: DAO (is it live?), products (are they live?).
 How did it overcome some of the challenges it faced?